Domiii/project-empire/README.md

 * allow project team editing to add "any user" (not just users w/o project)
 * feature: Admin can change own user for debugging (through FirebaseAuthDataProvider)
 * basic performance optimizations
+* When ProgressStatusBar is too long, slide to proper position

 #### Motivation
 `rrf v2.0` does not use `immutable` anymore, so `reselect` won't be of any help with data caching.